 For a personal example of faith in action, awhile back my wife and I walked out the process of purchasing a new house, the nicest house we’ve ever lived in, far nicer than anything we could have asked or imagined even a few short years ago (and no, it’s not a mansion!).

 - We submitted ourselves to God’s will, bathing every step we took in prayers of surrender and faith in His guidance and provision.

-- We trusted His wisdom and His provision.
+- We trusted His wisdom and believed for His provision.

 - All of this was based God’s amazing track record of fulfilling His promises in our lives, a list of which I do not have the time or space to recount here, but trust me when I tell you we have a rock-solid faith in His Word after decades of God’s dealings with us.

 Did we need a newer, much nicer house than our previous one?
 Nope, not for a second!
 For that matter, did we need the previous one?
 Nada!
 As I covered in a previous article, if you take that hypocritical “God only provides our needs, not our wants” schtick to its logical conclusion, none of us “needs” anything more than a lean-to or a cave, yet here we are in America where both adherents and critics of the prosperity message alike are living in accommodations a king or queen could not have even imagined only 150 years ago!